Singer Melissa Schuman Files Police Report Against Nick Carter Over Alleged Rape

 Melissa Schuman of Dream has officially filed charges against Nick Carter over claims that he raped her in 2003.

-Writers for E!
-News note that Schuman reportedly filed a report with the Santa Monica Police Department for the alleged assault, which took place when the singer was 18.
+E!
+News reports that Schuman reportedly filed a report with the Santa Monica Police Department for the alleged assault, which took place when the singer was 18.
 Taking to Twitter, Schuman expressed that she was “finally doing what [she] believed she could no longer do.”

 In a blog written last year that was reported on by the Inquisitr, Schuman detailed an alleged encounter between herself and Carter that took place at Carter’s home.
 During the encounter, Schuman claimed Nick led her to a bathroom after kissing her and began to forcefully perform oral sex on her.
 He then requested for her to reciprocate, which she refused, and then placed her hand on his penis.